 Currently I fire in a large electric kiln, built for me by Northern Kilns.

 I make stoneware garden sculpture and decorated dishes, plates and tiles.
-I also make thrown and carved vases and bowls.
 My work reflects my love of the natural world.

 The Green Men and serene wall pots are designed for use as containers with plants such as thyme and saxifrage.
 Some are better suited to a circular shape and I make these as plaques and water features.
 The ideas come from many sources… local carvings, portraits or photographs of sculpture and some are from my imagination.
 I often make detours to look for new faces in church stonework.
 The pots are made from high fired stoneware clay and are frost resistant.